pwyliu/magna-carta-holy-metadata/README.md

 There are just a couple endpoints available.
 Everything is in views.py.

 ####/api/submit/
 POST json formatted data to this endpoint.
-The three required fields are iid, userdata and metadata. iid should be unique, I used the Python UUID module to generate these.
+The three required fields are iid, userdata and metadata. iid should be unique, I use the Python UUID module to generate these.

 ```bash
 curl http://mchm.mydomain.local/api/submit/ -X POST -H "Content-type:application/json" -d '{"iid":"some_unique_uuid","user-data":"this is some cloud-init userdata","meta-data":"this is some cloud-init metadata"}'